 Do not mistake ambition for greed.
 Greed is the driving force for acquiring the most for yourself.
 Ambition is an entirely different animal.

 Ambition is the burning desire to achieve something that stands out, and that is extremely valuable to others and thereby to yourself – something that leaves a positive legacy.
-It may not be related to monetary values, but in business there often is a close relationship.
-The Damgaard legacy lives on today and whenever a company implements Microsoft Dynamics AX it carries their name forward.
+It may not be related to monetary values, but in business, there often is a close relationship.
+The Damgaard legacy lives on today, and whenever a company implements Microsoft Dynamics AX, it carries its name forward.